forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/soql-builder.md

 ### Filter with the LIKE Operator <!-- ekapner, copy to JA version -->

-When filtering your results, you can narrow and target those results even further by using the LIKE operator to match partial text strings using wildcards.
-This query returns only last names that start with with `appl`.
+When filtering your results, you can narrow and target those results even further by using the LIKE operator using wildcards to match partial text strings.
+This query returns only last names that start with with `mc`.

 ```
 SELECT AccountId, FirstName, lastname
 FROM Contact
-WHERE lastname LIKE 'appl%'
+WHERE lastname LIKE 'mc%'
 ```

 You can build your own filter using LIKE, or you can select one of these pre-built options.